security-force-monitor/research-handbook/source/incidents.rst

 In a departure from how we compile data about :doc:`units` and :doc:`persons`, individual fields in incident records are not sourced and rated for confidence.
 Rather, we provide a single source for the entire incident.
 This is because each incident is a direct copy of material from a single source rather than a tapestry of material from a range of different sources.

+A spreadsheet containing all the fields used by Security Force Monitor can be found in the section called :ref:`Sample Data Entry Sheets`.

 Incident: Unique Identifying Number
 -----------------------------------